CapriCookie has exp'd both sides of the fence of personal & spiritual growth in relationships. She hopes her exp's help

 Your female counterpart felt the same way when you two first got together.

-It's like that both of you, for the first few months or even the first 5 or 6 years, felt fantastic enough about being paired up, that you went out of your way to please and play with each other; making many massive deposits into your love accounts.
+It's like that both of you, for the first few months or even the first five or six years, felt fantastic enough about being paired up, that you went out of your way to please and play with each other; making many massive deposits into your love accounts.

 Once the newness in a relationship starts to fade, so do the hormones and synchronized vibes that cause us to act extra nice, super flirtatious and driven to please our partners every chance we get.

 Once this honeymoon phase starts to rachet back, it can feel to you and your lady, as if you've been addicted to a seriously heavy drug for months or years.

 If you've never made it thoroughly through this phase with another before, or if it's been a dramatic rollercoaster in the past, your subconscious mind will try to trick you into preparing for battle when you start getting less of the dopamine-oxytocin hormone cocktail you've been high on for the past few months or years.
 This preparing and projecting can turn an otherwise harmonious relationship into one fraught with constant conflict until you're both weaned off the hormone drip you've been on.

 Unfortunately, until we reach the age of about 50, we are much more likely to be stunted in our ability to consciously understand our own biology and psychology in these ways (consciously or subconsciously); making it much more likely that things won't be as smooth as they could be.

 It is often during the beginning of this transition that we start to see the not-so-pleasant features of our partner's personality come out; including argumentativeness, anxiety, jealousy, and various attachment issues.

 If you're aware of the timeline in your relationship, and it is still early on in your departure from the honeymoon phase with your lady, you might still be able to layout some cushions and deflate the withdrawal process a little.